π Convexity and uniqueness of optimizers#

 Strict concavity/convexity \(\rightarrow\) uniqueness of the maximum/minimum

-Convexity / concavity are referred to as shape restrictions
+Convexity/concavity are referred to as shape conditions

 Convexity is a shape property for sets